 |Handwriting||Indie Flower||1m sites|

 Google didn’t actually invent the technology that would render any typeface on any device.
 Adobe’s Typekit option arrived a few months earlier.
-But it cost money and Google’s alternative was free.
+But it cost money (except for a limited no‐charge option) and Google’s alternative was entirely free – though some suspect it may not stay that way forever.

 Today there are multiple vendors of web fonts offering many thousands of typographic options at a range of prices.
 Depending on the vendor and the typeface there are various ways you can be charged for a web font, including a one‐off fee or a pay as you go arrangement.
 Even under the latter, a small trader’s website might never need to make a top‐up payment.
 But, either way, displaying a paid‐for font would probably cost you at least £100 (including italic and bold versions).